What we know about respiratory illness outbreak ‘overwhelming’ China’s hospitals

 A Beijing children’s hospital earlier told state media CCTV that at least 7,000 patients were being admitted daily to the institution, far exceeding its capacity.

-It is rare for the UN health agency to publicly seek more detailed information from countries, as such requests are typically made internally.
-The agency’s China office said this was a “routine” request.

-Chinese health authorities later said they found no “unusual or novel diseases”.
+Chinese health authorities responded by saying they found no “unusual or novel diseases”.
+The officials claimed the high number of patients had not overwhelmed the country’s hospitals contrary to the local media reports.

-They said the rising infections are a mix of already known viruses and are linked to the country’s first full cold season after strict Covid restrictions were lifted last December.

-The lifting of the curbs, along with the circulation of known pathogens like mycoplasma pneumoniae, may have contributed to increasing cases of such illnesses, suggested the authorities.
+China's National Health Commission has also warned that the spread of several pathogens could converge into a major outbreak between this winter and next spring.

-The WHO also said on Wednesday that any link between clusters of undiagnosed pneumonia and a rise in respiratory infections is unclear as of now.
+The global health body also said on Wednesday that any link between clusters of undiagnosed pneumonia and a rise in respiratory infections is unclear as of now.

 What has happened so far?